RobertI321/data_engineering_project/Phase 2/README.md

 - downloadable CSV files
 - API

-The ingested raw data will be loaded into Clickhouse Bronze layer.
+The ingested raw data will be loaded into ClickHouse Bronze layer.
 The Silver layer contains cleaned data, the Gold layer includes transformed data modeled according to the dimensional model using dbt.

 ...